blakedebray/blakedebray/human-user-guide.md

 ### How can people earn an extra gold star with you?
 - Based on my themes from above: include others, share and learn openly, create a safe and trusting space for collaboration.
+- Collaborate on ideas over invididualism/heroism.
+- Co-create, share ideas, look at work as shared play.
 - Be vulnerable.
 - Talk about nerdy stuff (I love all things Sci-Fi, Fantasy, books, video games, tabletop games, etc).